-In Kentucky, a squatter is anyone that occupies an area of land or a residential building that is unoccupied, foreclosed, or abandoned without the owner’s permission.
+In Kentucky, a squatter is anyone that occupies an area of land or a residential building that is unoccupied, foreclosed, or abandoned without the true owner’s permission.
 Still, squatting is legal and actually quite commonplace in Kentucky.

 Tenants who refuse to leave after their fixed term is over are referred to as holdover tenants.
 In such a situation, the tenant remains bound by the same terms as before.
 That is, abiding by the terms of the lease agreement such as paying rent.